Stock up on these 10 highly nutritious foods and you’ll always have something healthy on hand

 Rich in vitamin C, carotenoids, calcium, fiber, lutein, and vitamin E, spinach is a highly nutritious food.
 Its nutrients may help protect against osteoporosis, heart disease, colon cancer, arthritis, macular degeneration (vision loss), and mental decline due to aging.

 Soy protein, such as tofu, may help heart health when it is eaten in place of foods higher in saturated fat.
-Research is also looking at how soy may improve insulin sensitivity, ease menopausal symptoms, and maintain bone health.
+Research is also looking at how soy may improve insulin sensitivity, ease menopausal symptoms, and help maintain bone health.

 A well-known source of omega-3 fatty acids, salmon is prized for its nutrient value.
 Omega-3 fatty acids have been shown to benefit heart health.
-The Dietary Guidelines recommends eating about 8 ounces of seafood such as salmon once a week.

 Fiber champions, legumes—including lentils, black beans, and kidney beans—may help lower cholesterol when eaten regularly.
 Legumes also contain folic acid, iron, potassium, and saponins, a type of phytochemical that may play a role in cancer prevention.